ubccr/xdmod-value-analytics/tools/README.md

 ORCID ID's to load from the ORCID site, with the ID as the first field of each row.
 Output will be users.json, which will be in a suitable format for XDMoD-VA to import.

-To import publication data from the NIH, run the nih_publications script.
-Input for this script consists of three CSV files from the NIH: a projects file, a publications file, and a link file connecting the two.
-The script compares award ID's from the previously generated grants.json file to the NIH files to generate a publications.json file, which matches the grant awardee to the publication data.
+To import publication data from the NIH, go to the NIH Exporter web site (https://exporter.nih.gov/ExPORTER_Catalog.aspx) and download three related files: a projects file, a publications file, and a link file connecting the two.
+For example, to import data from all of 2016, download RePORTER_PRJ_C_FY2016.zip for projects, RePORTER_PUB_C_2016.zip for publications, and RePORTER_PUBLNK_C_2016.zip to link the files.
+The files should be downloaded in CSV format and unzipped.

+Copy the file "nih_publications.cfg.template" to "nih_publications.cfg" and, if required, specify paths to the relevant files.
+Then run the nih_publications script.
+The script will attempt to match grant ID's from grants.json to NIH award ID's and will place the output in the file specified in the config (publications.json by default).

 Visualizations
 --------------